kingprosayed/blooket-admin-hack/README.md

 Directions:
 1. Post your blooket username in the issues tab.
 Wait a little (atleast 24 hours)
 2. Once you have done that, the hack will be active, and the script will not crash!
+3. Follow me so I can see your post, otherwise it won't notify me